-In this episode of The Structural Engineering Podcast, we talk to Don Scott, PE, SE, F.SEI, F.ASCE, who is the Senior Principal at PCS Structural Solutions.
+In this episode of The Structural Engineering Channel podcast, we talk to Don Scott, PE, SE, F.SEI, F.ASCE, who is the Senior Principal at PCS Structural Solutions.
 Don will be breaking down ASCE’s new Prestandard for Performance-Based Wind Design.
 He also provides some great examples of when you should use this prestandard and explains the importance of why you should use it.

 Here Are Some of the Questions We Ask Don in This Episode: